johngantner/ceg2350/Lab08/Lab08.md

 ## Part 1 Answers

-1. Disks: According to lsblk the disk's attsched to my system are xvda and xvdb.
+1. Disks: According to lsblk the disk's attached to my system are xvda and xvdb.
 2. Unpartitioned disk: xvdb
 3. `gdisk` main menu options
    - `p`: Prints the partition table.